ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-dynamodb.md

 There are two basic use cases for streams: replication and triggers.
 Cross region replication is enabled by a [CloudFormation template](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.CrossRegionRepl.html) that has been deprecated.

-## Errors

-ItemCollectionSizeLimitExceededException - when a single partitian key (and LSI) are greater than 10GB

-## Web Identity Provider Access to DynamoDB

-This is a huge issue because many times users are authenticated by an ID provider then need access to DynamoDB.
-Steps:

-1. Authenticate with ID provider (Receive Token from ID provider)

-3. App calls STS with `AssumeRoleWithWebIdentity` &amp; passes in provider token and ARN for IAM role.

-4. STS provides DynamoDB access for a period of 15 minutes to 1 hours.
-1 hour is the default.

 ## Use cases

 - Record size < 400?
 DynamoDB